jpetazzo/pipework/README.md

 ### DHCP

 You can use DHCP to obtain the IP address of the new interface.
-Just specify `dhcp` instead of an IP address; for instance:
+Just specify the name of the DHCP client that you want to use instead on an IP address; for instance:

-    pipework eth1 $CONTAINERID dhcp
+    pipework eth1 $CONTAINERID dhclient

+You can specify the following DHCP clients:

+- dhclient
+- udhcpc
+- dhcpcd
+- dhcp

+The first three are "normal" DHCP clients.
+They have to be installed on your host for this option to work.
+The last one works
+differently: it will run a DHCP client *in a Docker container* sharing its network namespace with your container.
+This allows to use DHCP configuration without worrying about installing the right DHCP client on your host.
+It will use the Docker `busybox` image and its embedded `udhcpc` client.

 The value of $CONTAINERID will be provided to the DHCP client to use as the hostname in the DHCP request.
 Depending on the configuration of